Does Hyssop Spread? Companion Plants, Uses & Safety

 Once hyssop settles into your garden, it’s easy to care for.
 It prefers well-drained soil and lots of sunshine but doesn’t need babying.
 It holds its shape, doesn’t flop all over the place, and adds a nice vertical element with those tall flower spikes.

-I’ve found it fits right in alongside other herbs like sage and thyme—low-key, tidy, and quietly beautiful.
+I’ve found it fits right in alongside other herbs like sage and thyme—low-key and tidy.

 If you’re looking for more plants that work just as hard as hyssop, you might enjoy this post on how to improve your garden with permaculture herbs.